 "We are able to provide a high-quality program that is open to all students regardless of their economic status.
 More than half of the students participating in the Afterschool program have scholarships and are only able to attend thanks to the PCEF support." - Todd Klarich, PCSD Community Education Director.

-PCEF DONOR SUPPORT
+PCEF DONOR IMPACT

 The Park City School District Afterschool Program started in 2008.
 Now, 500 students/year are reached by the Afterschool Program, and this year, PCEF donors will invest over $250,000 to support scholarships and key academic initiatives within the program such as Afterschool STEM and intensive reading interventions.